yiqingguobuaa/tactile/publications.md

 ### Conference Presentations

 [13] Oral Presentation.
 Title: Long-term monitoring of water quality at the Fitzroy Estuary and Keppel Bay regions with Landsat-8 timeseries imagery.
-Presented at the AMSA-NZMSS 2024 Conference, Hobart, Australia, 16--20 September 2024.
+Presented at the AMSA-NZMSS 2024 Conference (AMSA2024), Hobart, Australia, 16--20 September 2024.

 [12] Oral Presentation.
 Title: Monitoring the spatiotemporal dynamics of sea surface temperature in Spencer Gulf with high-resolution satellite imagery.
-Presented at the 2024 Advancing Earth Observation Forum, Adelaide, Australia, 10--12 September, 2024.
+Presented at the 2024 Advancing Earth Observation Forum (AEO2024), Adelaide, Australia, 10--12 September, 2024.

 [11] Poster Presentation.
 Title: Monitoring of water surface nitrate in complex estuarine waters with hyperspectral measurements.
-Presented at the 2024 Ocean Modelling and Observation Workshop, Canberra, Australia, 2--4 July 2024.
+Presented at the 2024 Ocean Modelling and Observations Workshop, Canberra, Australia, 2--4 July 2024.

 [10] Oral Presentation.
 Title: Mapping plant biodiversity in Australia from Landsat: A deep learning approach, presented at the 2022 Advancing Earth Observation Forum (AEO2022), Brisbane, Australia, 22--25 August 2022.